mdwajid095/wowsome/kcctl/README.md

 ## Installation

-To use `kcctl`, follow the instructions in the `kcctl-doc.doc` file.
+To use `kcctl`, follow the instructions in URL: (https://hub.docker.com/r/mdwajid095/kcctl)

 ## Usage

+`kcctl` is a tool like kubectl especially designed for managing kafka connect.
 With `kcctl`, we can do all sorts of CRUD operation with kafka connectors and replicators.
-For more, follow the instructions in the `kcctl-doc.doc` file.
-To follow the instruction from `kcctl-doc.doc`, download the raw file.

 ## Docker